ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 involve bursty traffic where many nodes complete a task at the same time.
 As a controlled environment, data centers often deploy fabrics that employ rich signalling from switches to endpoints.
-Furthermore, the operator can often limit the number of operating congestion controls.
+Furthermore, the operator can often limit the number of operating congestion control algorithms.

 For these reasons, data center congestion controls are often distinct from those running elsewhere on the Interenet (see {{controlled-environments}}).
 A proposed congestion control need not